corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/gradle-plugin/_index.md

 The `workflow` and `contract` blocks should contain the following fields.

 {{% note %}}
 Remember, you should only use a `workflow` block _or_ a `contract` block, not both.
-The plugin does not enforce this; however, a `contract` CPK will be added to the ledger and so you R3 strongly advises you to keep the contracts and the workflows separate!
+The plugin does not enforce this; however, a `contract` `.cpk` will be added to the ledger and so R3 strongly advises you to keep the contracts and the workflows separate!
 {{% /note %}}

 {{% table %}}